precice/systemtests/docs/architecture.md

   SU2 source.

 - **deal.II adapter**
-  Since deal.II is a library and the adapter just needs to link with it, here we actually perform the import of deal.II image and only build the adapter
+  deal.II is a library and the adapter just needs to link to it.
+Thus, we perform the import of deal.II image and only build the adapter

 - **CalculiX adapter**